SK

 The situation

-Different team members had signed up for tools independently over two years, leaving no central record of what the company was actually paying for.
-When James joined as operations manager, he inherited an undocumented stack.
-His initial estimate for monthly SaaS spend was $1,200.
-The actual figure turned out to be $1,870 per month.
+Different team members had signed up for tools independently over time, leaving no central record of what the company was actually paying for.
+When James joined as operations manager, he inherited an undocumented stack and needed a reliable way to compare expected spend with actual recurring charges.

 What he did